Dara-Sy/bubbletea/README.md

 Created by Dara Sy

-Movements of the bubbles were inspired by
+Movements of the bubbles were inspired by:

 https://p5js.org/examples/objects-array-of-objects.html (a P5 example)